|

 regularly on the French Riviera.
 Later, he became a mail order astrologer.

-Pip followed her mother’s career choice and went into teaching.
+Dale, followed her mother’s career choice.

 Her first job was with the City of Westminster, teaching children